 CAT(0) cube complexes have been studied both via group actions and as interesting spaces in their own right \cite{nibloreeves:geometry,chepoi:graphs,sageevwise:tits,capracesageev:rank,chatterjifernosiozzi:median,huang:top,chalopinchepoi:safe}, and led to groundbreaking advances in 3--manifold theory \cite{wise:structure,agol:virtual}.
-However, their name hides the fact that it is really their combinatorial structure that makes them so tractable: since revolutionary work of Sageev \cite{sageev:ends,sageev:codimension}, it has become increasingly clear that the geometry of a CAT(0) cube complex is entirely encoded by its hyperplanes and the way they interact with one another.
+Since revolutionary work of Sageev \cite{sageev:ends,sageev:codimension} it has become increasingly clear that their geometry is entirely encoded by their hyperplanes and how they interact with one another.
 Notably, we are not aware of any cases where methods from the world of cube complexes have been successfully exported to the full CAT(0) setting.
 One explanation could be that CAT(0) cube complexes seem to be rather unrepresentative of the more general class of CAT(0) spaces.
 For instance, many CAT(0) groups have property~(T), but no group admitting an unbounded action on a CAT(0) cube complex can have property~(T) \cite{nibloreeves:groups}.

 The main new notion we introduce is that of \emph{curtains}, which are CAT(0) analogues of hyperplanes.